ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Appraisal Session:
 : A structure that tracks all state that corresponds to a single request for attestation appraisal.
-This includes the Appraisal Claims Set and Appraisal Context.
+This includes the inputs prior to validation as well as the Appraisal Context.

 ### Internal Representation of Conceptual Messages {#sec-ir-cm}